needForBeans/ip-info/README.md

 <br /><br />

 # requirements
-* A provider like 'https://mailfud.org/geoip-legacy/' (in testing ~95% accuracy) for csv geoip data
+* A free provider like 'https://mailfud.org/geoip-legacy/' (in testing ~95% accuracy) for csv geoip data
 * nodejs or docker

 # install